robkellen/README-Generator/README.md

 ## Installation

 This application requires node.js and the Inquirer npm package.
-To install Inquirer from your terminal run: `npm install inquirer`
+To install Inquirer from your terminal run:

+`npm install inquirer`

 Visit [https://www.npmjs.com/package/inquirer#installation](https://www.npmjs.com/package/inquirer#installation) for additional options.

 ## Usage

+To run the application simply enter:

+`node index.js`

-To run the application simply enter `node index.js` in the command line, and answer the prompts with the information you want to be entered into your generated README.
-The title of the generated README file will be "README-Test.md" but you can change the name prior to running the application by editing line 20 of the index.js file.
+in the command line, and answer the prompts with the information you want to be entered into your generated README.
+The name of the generated README file will be README-Test.md, but you can change the name prior to running the application by editing line 20 of the index.js file.

 ## License